Volksfeld/eggplant-brownie/readme.md

 # Eggplant Brownie

-### A simple iOS app created under the course of Swift course by Alura
+### A simple iOS app created with help from the Swift course by Alura